 Try to think of the journey ahead.
 If you’re approaching traffic lights, don’t speed up and then decelerate quickly.
 Accelerating and breaking quickly is not an efficient way to drive your car.
 If you stick to a smooth speed, it puts less pressure on your car and keeps your fuel tank fuller for longer.

 8. Two for One

-If you’re heading to the shop for milk now and picking up the kids from school in two hours, try to combine your trip instead of doubling your fuel consumption.
-It might not seem like much of a saving, but it adds up over time.
+If you’re heading to the shop for milk and picking up the kids from school in two hours, try to combine your trip instead of doubling your fuel consumption.
+It might not seem like much saving, but it adds up over time.

 9. Shop Around

 At the start of the year, diesel prices varied from €1 to €1.16 per litre across Ireland.
-If you’re filling your car up (although it’s more efficient if you just half fill it) that difference adds up.
-It’s a good habit to keep an eye on difference fuel prices, even when you’re not buying to get a general idea of the cheapest fuel provider in your area.
-But it also goes without saying that travelling 50 kilometres for slightly cheaper fuel isn’t the most fuel efficient approach you can take!
+If you’re filling your car up (although it’s more efficient if you just half-fill it), that difference adds up.
+It’s a good habit to keep an eye on different fuel prices, even when you’re not buying, to get a general idea of the cheapest fuel provider in your area.
+But travelling 50 kilometres for slightly cheaper fuel isn’t the most fuel-efficient approach you can take!

 10. Turn It Off

-If you’re stuck in traffic for a long time, don’t leave your engine on.
-Your engine uses extra fuel when it starts however if your car is idle for over a minute, it burns more fuel.
+Don’t leave your engine on if you’re stuck in traffic for a long time.
+Your engine uses extra fuel when it starts however, if your car is idle for over a minute, it burns more fuel.
 So if you think you’re going to be there for a while, switch it off.
-In recent years certain car brands have fitted their cars with a stop/start device that automatically shuts your car off when you’re in idle traffic.
+In recent years, car brands have fitted their cars with a stop/start device that automatically shuts your car off when you’re in idle traffic.

-Another way to reduce your fuel costs, is by switching to a hybrid or electric car.
-Read our article on realistic alternatives to diesel burning cars.
+Another way to reduce fuel costs is by switching to a hybrid or electric car.
+Read our article on realistic alternatives to diesel-burning cars.